scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 In our coming expansion to new fields, let us recognize a few of our usual open-source challenges.
 Arguably, knowing them is going to be even more important now.

 Scicloj is a group of people who collaborate and support each other.
-Throughout the years, a few hundred people have been involved in various ways, but at any given point in time, typically a few dozens are actually involved, and only a few are active in library maintenance and essential activities.
+Throughout the years, a few hundred people have been lightly involved in various ways.
+However, at any given point in time, typically a few dozens are actually involved, and only a few people are active in library maintenance and essential activities.

-The group of people involved changes frequently.
+The people involved change frequently.
 All of us need to stop sometimes, then return after a few weeks or months.
 Such pauses are often unplanned.
 Free time is inherently variable, and that is always felt in volunteer-based communities.

 Our goals, however, are long-term.
-We need to maintain continuity and see beyond those waves.
+We need to maintain continuity, and see beyond those waves by embracing uncertainty.

 During the last year or so, this has been especially challenging.
-For a mix of reasons -- global, local, and personal -- this has not been the easiest time for a few of us.
+For a mix of reasons -- global, local, and personal -- it has not been the easiest time for a few of us.
 Alongside the beautiful progress in libraries, tooling, and community building, many of us had to slow down and focus on life challenges.

-Whatever we have manage to do in the past, present, and future, is based on embracing this uncertainty.

 Our processes need to be loose enough and stable enough.
 It is a delicate balance.
 We need to decouple dependencies across projects, recognize bottlenecks and readapt.
 We need to communicate frequently, and use our [everyday communication](/docs/community/contact/) as a form of lightweight knowledge management.
 We need to support each other and help each other find comfort.

 Of all the above, let us repeat the importance of communication.
-This is a recommendation and a request of anybody involved: let us keep chatting frequently so we can be together in those fluctuations.
+Let us keep chatting frequently so we can be together in those fluctuations.

 ## Clojure in academia

+One space we will address more in 2025 is academia.

 Clojure is not very common in academic teaching, but throughout the years there have been some beautiful projects that used Clojure in university courses.
 Some well-known courses were taught by [Lee Spector](https://github.com/lspector/clojinc), [Elena Machkasova](https://personal.morris.umn.edu/~elenam/#clojure), [The University of Helsinki](https://moocfi.github.io/courses/2014/clojure/), and [Attila Egri-Nagy](https://egri-nagy.github.io/popbook/).
 Some of these projects are still active.

-While Clojure is not commonly cited in academic papers, during the last few years we have met many researchers who are curious about Clojure's relevance to their work.
+While Clojure is not commonly cited in academic papers, during the last few years we have met many researchers who are curious about Clojure.
 Quite a few of them actively use it.
 Others avoid using it as it is considered too far from the mainstream and thus difficult to communicate with colleagues.

-This is a bootstrap problem.
 In certain fields, Clojure is still perceived as a niche.
 Some of the relevant people act alone and are not so visible to each other.

-Arguably, we can improve the situation a lot by making communication easier, providing spaces to sync up and think, and making the various projects, groups, and individuals more visible.
+Hopefully, we can improve the situation by making communication easier, providing spaces to sync up and think, and helping the various projects, groups, and individuals become more visible.

 ## The November meetings

-Here we share a few notes from the discussions we had in November, where a few Clojure-friendly academics could meet and think together for a while.
+Here we share a few notes from the discussions we had in November, where a few Clojure-friendly academics met and thout together for a while.

 See also the [#data-science>scicloj paper - initial meeting](https://clojurians.zulipchat.com/#narrow/channel/151924-data-science/topic/scicloj.20paper.20-.20initial.20meeting) topic thread at the [Clojurians Zulip Chat](/docs/community/chat/) and following topic threads on related topics.